alinerivieri/desafio_coding/readme.md

-# Estudando HTML e CSS
+# Studying HTML and CSS

-* Tela para inscrição em uma lista de espera para participar de desafios de programação
+* Screen for enrollment on a waiting list to participate in programming challenges
-* Aprimorando os conceitos de HTML e CSS
+* Enhancement the concepts of HTML and CSS
-* Aprimorando os conceitos de responsividade com @media
+* Enhancement the concepts of responsiveness with @media

-# ✅ **Resultado**
+# ✅ **Result**

 ![Image](/images/mockup_inscrição.png?raw=true)